 4.1.
 All adults working with children have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of pupils.
 They should adopt high standards of personal conduct in order to maintain the confidence and respect of their colleagues, pupils and the public in general.
-An adult's behaviour or actions, either in or out of the workplace, must not compromise their position within the work setting, or bring the School into disrepute.
+An adult's behaviour or actions, either in or out of the workplace, must not compromise their position within the work setting, or bring Fowlmere school into disrepute.
 Non-exhaustive examples of unacceptable behaviour are contained in our disciplinary procedure/rules.

-- 4.2.
-Adults are required to notify the School immediately of any allegation/s of misconduct that are of a safeguarding nature made against them (or implicating them), by a child or adult in relation to any outside work or interest (whether paid or unpaid) and, of any arrest or criminal charge whether child-related or not.
-Where employees fail to do so, this will be treated as a serious breach of this Code and dealt with under our disciplinary procedure. - 4.3.
-Individuals should not: - Behave in a manner that would lead any reasonable person to question their suitability to work with children or to act as an appropriate role model - Make, or encourage others to make sexual remarks to, or about, a pupil - Use inappropriate language to or in the presence of pupils - Discuss their personal or sexual relationships with or in the presence of pupils - Make, or encourage others to make, unprofessional personal comments that scapegoat, demean, discriminate or humiliate, or might be interpreted as such - Behaving in an unsuitable way towards children may result in disqualification from childcare under the Childcare Act 2006, prohibition from teaching by the Teaching Regulation Agency (TRA), a bar from engaging in regulated activity, or action by another relevant regulatory. - 4.4.
+4.2.
+Adults are required to notify Fowlmere Primary school immediately of any allegation/s of misconduct that are of a safeguarding nature made against them (or implicating them), by a child or adult in relation to any outside work or interest (whether paid or unpaid) and, of any arrest or criminal charge whether child-related or not.
+Where employees fail to do so, this will be treated as a serious breach of this Code and dealt with under our disciplinary procedure.

+4.3.
+Individuals should not:

+- Behave in a manner that would lead any reasonable person to question their suitability to work with children or to act as an appropriate role model. - Make, or encourage others to make sexual remarks to, or about, a pupil. - Use inappropriate language to or in the presence of pupils. - Discuss their personal or sexual relationships with or in the presence of pupils. - Make, or encourage others to make, unprofessional personal comments that scapegoat, demean, discriminate or humiliate, or might be interpreted as such. - Behaving in an unsuitable way towards children may result in disqualification from childcare under the Childcare Act 2006, prohibition from teaching by the Teaching Regulation Agency (TRA), a bar from engaging in regulated activity, or action by another relevant regulatory. - 4.4.
 A person's dress and appearance are matters of personal choice, self-expression, religious and cultural customs.
-However, adults must maintain an appropriate standard of dress and personal appearance at work which promotes a positive and professional image.
-Clothing and footwear must be safe and clean and take account of health and safety considerations.
-Adults must ensure they are dressed in ways that are appropriate to their role and not likely to be viewed as offensive, revealing or sexually provocative and specifically should not distract, cause embarrassment or give rise to misunderstanding, should be religious and culturally sensitive and free of any political or otherwise contentious slogans, and not considered to be discriminatory.
-This also applies to online or virtual teaching.
-Adults who dress or appear in a manner that may be considered inappropriate could render themselves vulnerable to criticism or, where the adult is an employee, allegations of misconduct that may lead to action under our disciplinary procedure. - 4.5.
+Adults who dress or appear in a manner that may be considered inappropriate could render themselves vulnerable to criticism or, where the adult is an employee, allegations of misconduct that may lead to action under our disciplinary procedure.
+See Appendix A - 4.5.
 Personal property of a sexually-explicit nature or property which might be regarded as promoting radicalisation or otherwise inappropriate such as books, magazines, CDs, DVDs or such material on any electronic media including links to such material must not be brought onto or stored on School premises or on any School equipment.